humanprotocol/human-api-substrate/docs/integration.md

 ## Setup

 - To launch any jobs you need an api instance which will serve as a websocket connection to your node.
 You should create this once with the setup function and pass this into your jobs (you can reuse the connection in multiple jobs)
-- To launch any jobs that have writes you will need to create a wallet object which can be created with the keyring object returned from the setup function
+- To launch any jobs that have writes you will need to create a keyring pair object which can be created with the keyring object returned from the setup function
+- For more information about the [api](https://polkadot.js.org/docs/api) or the [keyring](https://polkadot.js.org/docs/keyring)

 ```javascript
 	import { Job, JobReads, setup } from "../src/index";